-The 8-shaped TMS coil used in the example is surrounded by a widget frame (gray bars).
-Once clicked (while keeping the shift key pressed) it can be used to drag the coil front, back, up, down, left and right.
-The violet balls of the widget frame are meant to rotate the coil visually around its axis (Figure 3.2(a)).
+The 8-shaped TMS coil used in the example is surrounded by a widget frame (gray bars) once clicked (while keeping the shift key pressed) can be used to drag the coil front, back, up, down, left and right.
+The violet balls are meant to rotate the coil visually around its axis (Figure 3.2(a)).
 Both subcoils are modeled by 8 magnetic dipoles placed circular around one bigger dipole (magnetic momentum is doubled) in the center of each subcoil depicted as yellow cones (Figure 3.2(b)) approximating the magnetic field.